jcolag/entropy-arbitrage/2022-04-27-plain-text.md

 ## A Quick Story

-At one of my first jobs, we started discussing the possibility of replacing large parts of the code to shift the users away from [VT320](https://en.wikipedia.org/wiki/VT320) terminals and into...y'know, something more like a windowed application on a graphical operating system, like the rest of the world did.
+At one of my first jobs, we started discussing the possibility of replacing large parts of the code to shift the users away from {% wiki VT320|VT320|en %} terminals and into...y'know, something more like a windowed application on a graphical operating system, like the rest of the world did.
 I forget why we didn't just direct them to VT320 emulators, which was my initial recommendation to buy time while we worked on a more robust solution.
 That's not important for the story, though.

 As we started estimating the scope of this project, I asked the obvious question:  Where were the original specifications for the system?
 Specifically, how would we know that the new version provided what the original promised.